This page describes .

 when two non-sensor colliders start/stop having contacts, and when one sensor collider and one other collider

 start/stop intersecting.
-Learn more about contact and intersection events in
+Learn more about collision events in

 the dedicated section.